hirosystems/stacks-subnets/docs/getting-started.md

 )
 ```

-Note that this contract implements the `mint-from-subnet-trait` in addition to
+Note that this contract implements the `mint-from-subnet-trait`, in addition to
 the SIP-009 `nft-trait`.
 When `mint-from-subnet-trait` is implemented, it allows
 an NFT to be minted on the subnet, then later withdrawn to the L1.

 #### Creating the subnet (L2) contract

-Next, we'll create the subnet contract at _./contracts/simple-nft-l2.clar_.
+Next, we will create the subnet contract at _./contracts/simple-nft-l2.clar_.
 As
 mentioned earlier, Clarinet does not support deploying subnet contracts yet, so
-we'll manually create this file, and add the following contents:
+we will manually create this file, and add the following contents:

 ```clarity
 (define-constant CONTRACT_OWNER tx-sender)